tgross35/mariadb-udf-blog/rust-udf-blog.md

 docker exec -it mariadb_blog_udf mysql -pexample
 ```

-Let's load our function and test it:
+Let's load our function, test it with the wrong number of arguments, and test it with
+the correct number of arguments:

 ```sql
 MariaDB [(none)]> CREATE FUNCTION running_total RETURNS integer SONAME 'libtest_udf.so';